Binder Exchange: Frequently Asked Questions

 Who can apply to the program?

-There are only four main criteria to qualify for our program:
+There are only five main criteria to qualify for our program:

 1. You were assigned female at birth.